Another month has past and we’re now officially up and running with the new year! January was a fine month.

 Then for expenses, I spent 1,693 euros last month for a savings rate of 39.9%.

 Some one off expenses were a double health insurance payment.
 I switched my insurance company in January.
 Since you pay upfront for the next month, last month I paid double.
 I pay around 85 euros per month, so this month was an additional 85 euros that will not be spent next month.

 Also I shopped cloths and shoes for a total of 186 euros.
 Usually I budget around 80 euros per month for clothing, but I don’t shop every month.

 I took my girlfriend out to dinner for about 50 euros, which is about my average monthly spend on dinners.

 Investments and Net Worth

-My net worth grew to 80,841 euros this month (3,154 increase over last month).
+My net worth (I compared it to the average net worth here!) grew to 80,841 euros this month (3,154 increase over last month).
 This mainly had to do with the stock market recovering the losses it suffered in December.
 View my investment portfolio here.

 Both my pre-tax retirement accounts and my after tax portfolio grew nicely.
 Of course, I also saved almost 40% of my income which helped increase my net worth even further.